hartbt/hw-7-readmeGenerator/sample.md

-# This is where I would title it
+# This is where I would title my project

   ![GitHub license](https://img.shields.io/badge/license-BSD3-blue.svg)

   # **Description**

-  This is where I would describe it
+  This is where I would describe my project

   # **Table of Contents**